 Until now.
 Last month her daughter, Carol Thatcher, revealed all to a newspaper, The Mail on Sunday.
 In an excerpt from her forthcoming memoir, “A Swim-On Part in the Goldfish Bowl,” Carol Thatcher not only announced that her mother, now 82, is suffering from dementia but offered excruciating evidence.

-Sometimes Mrs. Thatcher forgets what she has eaten for breakfast, her daughter wrote.
 Once she conflated the Falklands War with the Bosnian conflict.
 Cruelly, she has had to be reminded repeatedly that her beloved husband, Denis, is dead (he died in 2003.)

 Carol Thatcher’s heartbreak at seeing her formidable mother reduced to a confused old woman is all too familiar to anyone caring for a friend or relative suffering a similar fate.
 But Mrs. Thatcher is an iconic and larger-than-life figure — “far more than the sum of her parts,” Vanessa Feltz wrote in the Daily Express — and Britain is still a country where privacy, particularly in matters of health, is valued.
 Many people have reacted angrily to Carol Thatcher’s disclosures.